 Our cast consisted of seven different language groups, many of whom were rehearsing in third and fourth languages.
 It was clear that the words we used to talk about story left us wanting in terms of the emotional truths for which we were searching.
 In fact, the words prevented us from listening to each other; we learned quickly as theatre interpreters that Truth and Reconciliation interpreters were more than translators, they were channelers between victim and perpetrator.
 We began to see that they were in many ways torchbearers for the people giving testimony.
 The interpreters were in more stress than any other group at the commission because they realized their interpreting could determine whether someone lived or died -- they bore the weight of listening with empathy for both sides.
 Something you don’t see around the world very much.
 Their job did not afford them the luxury of looking away from terrible atrocity when it became too much to bear.
 The production then became about all of us.

 The idea that we were searching for empathy never came up—not even the word itself.
-But we lived in its shadow for four years to create this production.
+But we lived for four years to create this production.
 Even as we moved into the North of Ireland/Northern Ireland (where there is even disagreement about what to call their country), we realized that a hatred not only still simmered but could explode at any time.
 It happened in our rehearsals with regularity.
 We struggled to find a story that all the actors could agree upon.
 It was more than Protestant against Catholic; it was also man vs woman, generation vs. generation.
 The suicide rate had doubled after the peace accords, teen pregnancy had jumped 60 percent, and there were now three to four times as many walls erected after “The Troubles” during the “peace process”.
 In early rehearsals Forgiveness was the “F” word.
 It was either a joke or it was something to be despised and ridiculed.
 For three years we traveled back and forth looking for safe places to get something done without killing each other.
 We couldn’t find a solution.

 In the third year, the children showed us the way.